The Illusion of Originality and the Continuity of Human Nature

 If this is true, then perhaps what is most revealing is not the uniqueness of human ideas but the constancy of human nature itself.
 Our desires, fears, ambitions, and frailties echo across time.
 Ancient literature and philosophy still resonate because the core patterns of human life remain recognizable.
 The tragedies of Sophocles, the teachings of Confucius, and the myths recorded by Homer feel familiar precisely because they reflect the same struggles we face today.
 To understand human beings is, in many ways, to understand a story that has been retold for thousands of years.

-A deeper exploration of this constancy—and its implications for civilization—is developed in Human Nature and the Advancement of Society.
+A deeper exploration of this constancy—and its implications for civilization—is developed in Does Society Advance?
+Or Does Human Nature?

 Within this story, individuals occupy different places on a broad spectrum of human capability.
 Some are born with—or develop—abilities that allow them to carry the torch of knowledge further.
 Others may not advance it as far but still keep it alight.
 Many simply benefit from its glow.
 Genius, then, may be less about a mysterious spark and more about the intersection of curiosity, dedication, opportunity, and circumstance.